Bernese Oberland: History

-After the Napoleonic invasion of Switzerland in 1798, the old Bernese order was fractured and the Bernese Oberland was separated from the canton of Bern, forming the canton of Oberland.
+After the French invasion of Switzerland in 1798, the old Bernese order was fractured and the Bernese Oberland was separated from the canton of Bern, forming the canton of Oberland.
 Within this new canton, historic borders and traditional rights were not considered.
 As there had been no previous separatist feeling amongst the conservative population, there was little enthusiasm for the new order.

 The 1801 Malmaison Constitution proposed reuniting the canton of Oberland with Bern, but it was not until the Act of Mediation, two years later, with the abolition of the Helvetic Republic and the partial restoration of the ancien régime, that the two cantons were reunited.

 In 1729, Albrecht von Haller published the poem Die Alpen about his travels through the alpine regions.
 This combined with other reports and alpine paintings started the tourism industry in the Bernese Oberland.
 By 1800 there were resorts on Lake Thun and Lake Brienz (especially at Interlaken between the two lakes).
 Shortly thereafter the resorts expanded into the alpine valleys (Lauterbrunnen, Grindelwald), and began attracting English guests.
 However, because of the widespread poverty of the 19th century many residents of the Simmen valley and the Interlaken district emigrated to North America, Germany or Russia.

 In the late 19th century, new transportation links made it easier for people to travel into the valleys.
 The Bern-Lötschberg-Simplon railway opened in 1913 and became the largest privately owned railroad in Switzerland.
 The collapse of the hotel industry during both world wars forced a diversification of the economy.
 After 1950 a new wave of hotel construction of hotels and holiday homes and apartments, led to a strong population growth.
 Starting in the 1930s and increasingly after 1950 funiculars, cable cars and chair lifts opened up many of the high alpine villages for winter sports and tourism.